BenLand100/benland/content/post/2021-10-31 The Beginnings of a Low Frequency RF Receiver Using a MicroZed FPGA.md

 ## RF receiver implementation

 Following from the theory, the basic idea here is to digitize the voltage coming from some antenna, then use digital mixing with an oscillating signal of 60 kHz, and finally low pass filter the result to get the intensity of the WWVB broadcast.
-To do this digitally instead of analog, I'll need to digitize the voltage at a much higher rate than the 60kHz signal, so that I get a reasonable number of voltage points within each cycle.
+To do this digitally instead of analog, I'll need to digitize the voltage at a much higher rate than the 60 kHz signal, so that I get a reasonable number of voltage points within each cycle.
 To do the mixing and filtering, I'll need some fast logic, and an FPGA is the ideal choice.

 {{< figure src="/images/microzed.jpg" class="left" >}}
 Building on experience I gained doing hardware design for particle physics experiments, I procured a [MicroZed development board](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/microzed/) based on the [Zqyn-7000 SoC](https://www.xilinx.com/products/silicon-devices/soc/zynq-7000.html).
-While there are cheaper FPGAs out there, the Zynq line includes hard ARM cores, and can run Linux, making it a pretty ideal integrated device.
+While there are cheaper FPGAs out there, the Zynq line includes hard ARM cores, which can run Linux, making it a pretty ideal integrated device for development and testing.
 The Zynq-7000 also has enough IO and resources to be useful in future projects.
 I got the breakout board with the MicroZed for accessing the logic pins, but in retrospect the IO board would have been the better option, since the breakout board doesn't expose the Zynq-7000's integrated ADC pins, for some reason.